Olga--Smirnova/Easy_JS_Form_Validation/README.md

 # Simple_JS_Form_Validation

-<p>It's an easy way to add some JavaScript validation to your form.
+<p>It's an easy way to add some client-side validation to your form.
 It checks user's input and - if validation fails -  writes validation messages for each one of failed input fields.</p>
 <p>The code has helpful comments!</p>

 <h3>HTML</h3>
-<p>HTML structure for an input field can look something as below.
+<p>Download Easy-JS-Form-Validation files and don't forget to add links with correct paths to those files on you page.
+HTML structure for an input field can look something as below.
 The only required element for HTML structure is an empty <b>&lt;div&gt;&lt;/div&gt;</b> after each input field.
 This is where the validation message appears if the validation failed.</p>
 <p>And don't forget to add <b>&lt;data="easyValidation"&gt;</b> to each of your input fields.</p>
 <pre>
   	<code>